originphp/website/source/docs/model/validation.md

 ### extension

-Checks that a value matches an array of extensions
+Checks that the extension of the filename against an list of extensions

 ```php
  $this->validate('filename',[
     'rule' => ['extension',['csv','txt']]
       'message' => 'Only csv or text files can be uploaded'
   ]);
 ```

+The extension validation rule also works with file uploads, just set the name of the field to same as what you used on the form.

 ### float